Thermodynamic speed limits for mechanical work: Abstract

 \section{Abstract}

-Thermodynamic speed limits are a set of classical uncertainty relations that, so far, place global bounds on the stochastic dissipation of energy as heat and the irreversible production of entropy.
-Here, instead of constraints on these thermodynamic costs, we derive upper and lower bounds on a thermodynamic benefit---the minimum time for an amount of mechanical work to be done on or by a system.
-These bounds are expressed entirely in terms of measurable quantities and can be extracted from experiments.
-In the short time limit, we define an intrinsic timescale for work, recover the intrinsic timescales in differential speed limits from integral speed limits, and turn the first law of stochastic thermodynamics into a first law of speeds.
+Thermodynamic speed limits are a set of classical uncertainty relations that, so far, place global bounds on the stochastic dissipation of energy as heat and the production of entropy.
+Here, instead of constraints on these thermodynamic costs, we derive integral speed limits that are upper and lower bounds on a thermodynamic benefit---the minimum time for an amount of mechanical work to be done on or by a system.
+In the short time limit, we \jrg{show how this extrinsic timescale relates to} an intrinsic timescale for work, recovering the intrinsic timescales in differential speed limits from these integral speed limits and turning the first law of stochastic thermodynamics into a first law of speeds.
 As physical examples, we consider the work done by a flashing Brownian ratchet and the work done on a particle in a potential well subject to external driving.

 Bounds on the efficient generation of mechanical work have been a defining feature of thermodynamics since its inception~\cite{carnot1824reflections,callenThermodynamicsIntroductionThermostatistics1985}.
-Real processes fall short of these limits, particularly when the system is small, subject to strong fluctuations, or evolves on timescales that are fast compared to intrinsic timescales.
-Biological molecular motors are one example where work must be done on a precise timescale for cellular functions and even cell survival~\cite{miller2012molecular,milo2015cell}.
-What limits the energy efficiency of such machines at the nanoscale is that the work done by molecular motions is comparable to the entropic losses through fluctuating, dissipative processes~\cite{brown2017toward} .
-In our efforts to create synthetic molecular motors and optimize their efficiency, a possible workaround would be to rationally design their structure to generate power more quickly than entropic losses.
-That is, we might be able to engineer energy-efficient systems by gaining a better understanding of the tradeoff between work generation and speed in stochastic processes.
+Real processes fall short of these limits, particularly when the system is small, subject to strong fluctuations, or evolves on timescales that are fast compared to intrinsic timescales~\cite{jarzynskiEqualitiesInequalitiesIrreversibility2011}. \jrg{Biological systems must often overcome these challenges to generate work on particular timescales; for example, timely motion powered by motor proteins supports} cellular functions and even cell survival~\cite{miller2012molecular,milo2015cell}.
+What limits the energy efficiency of machines\jrg{, both biological and synthetic,} at the nanoscale is that the work done by molecular motions is comparable to the entropic losses through fluctuating, dissipative processes~\cite{bo2014entropy,amano2022insights}.
+In efforts to create synthetic molecular motors and optimize their efficiency, a possible workaround would be to design their structure to generate power more quickly than entropic losses.
+That is, we might be able to engineer energy-efficient systems with a better understanding of the trade-off between the relative speed of work generation and dissipation in stochastic processes~\cite{Bone2022a,Bone2022b}.